jundalisay/spblist/content/en/research/sarkar/katha/chapter-10c.md

 The mouth of the subject was open.
 The sight of the corpse before us caused us some anxiety.
 The atmosphere was tense but quiet.

+Baba broke the silence with a commanding voice:

+{{< l a="Baba" >}}
-Baba broke the silence with a commanding voice: “Wherever may be the soul and prana vayu of this person in the great Void, let it come down to this earth immediately!”

-After a moment, Baba said, “From the earth let it come to India.
+Wherever may be the soul and prana vayu of this person in the great Void, let it come down to this earth immediately!
+From the earth let it come to India.
 In India, let it come to Bihar state.
-From Bihar let it come to Jamalpur town of Monghyr District and then enter the Quarter Number 339EF of the Railway Colony of Rampur”.
+From Bihar let it come to Jamalpur town of Monghyr District and then enter the Quarter Number 339EF of the Railway Colony of Rampur
+{{< /l >}}

 As Baba directed the sadhaka’s soul to the very room in which we sat, the suspense was phenomenal.